Oaxaca en la historia y en el mito: Gold

-The image of an artisan working with gold strongly resembles a gold disc that archeologists discovered in Tomb 3 at Zaachila in the state of Oaxaca.
+The mural's image of an artisan working with gold strongly resembles a gold disc that archeologists discovered in Tomb 3 at Zaachila in the state of Oaxaca.
 This exemplifies the realism that characterizes García Bustos' art.
 (He appears to have been a serious historian.)
 The Aztecs demanded gold as tribute after they conquered what is now Oaxaca.
-Similar gold disks are depicted in the Mendoza Codex, indicating gold as tribute to the victors after a military victory.
+Similar gold disks are depicted in the Mendoza Codex, indicating gold as tribute from Oaxaca to the victors after a military victory.